-In 2014, Gonzalez was inducted into the Boys & Girls Clubs Hall of Fame.
+In 2011, Gonzalez was inducted into the Boys & Girls Clubs Hall of Fame.
 In 2014, he was inducted into the Latin American Sports Hall of Fame and the Tampa Sports Hall of Fame in his hometown in Florida.
 Later that year, he was enshrined in the Latino Baseball Hall of Fame in La Romana, Dominican Republic, alongside former Major Leaguers Carlos Delgado, Nomar Garciaparra, Ozzie Guillen, Pedro Martínez and Roberto Kelly.
 In 2015, Gonzalez was inducted into the Arizona Sports Hall of Fame and in 2019, he was inducted into both the Alabama Sports Hall of Fame and the Mobile Sports Hall of Fame.
 In 2022, Gonzalez was welcomed into the Florida Sports Hall of Fame.

 Gonzalez was the Astros’ fourth-round selection in the June 1988 draft out of the University of South Alabama, where he earned Baseball America’s All-Freshman second team honors and was later inducted into the university’s Hall of Fame in 1999.
 He graduated from Tampa’s Jefferson High School in 1985, earning a spot in the school’s Hall of Fame and teaming with former Major Leaguer Tino Martinez.
 The school also produced MLB Hall of Fame manager and former D-backs executive Tony La Russa.

-Gonzalez was a 2-time D-backs nominee for the prestigious Roberto Clemente Award (2000 & ‘03).
+Gonzalez was a two-time D-backs nominee for the prestigious Roberto Clemente Award (2000 and 2003).
 Each year, the team gives out the Luis Gonzalez Award to the D-backs player who best exemplifies the talents, spirit and heart of the D-backs legend both on and off the field, as voted by his teammates, coaches and staff members.
 The team also presents a corporate partner each year with the Luis Gonzalez Community Champion Award for its efforts in giving back to the community.